 The Whistler Train Wreck: Located near function junction is the popular Train Wreck.
 You will find the trail behind Olives Supermarket.
 The scenic trail is about 2km long winding along the waterfront and railway.
 If you are looking for free activities, this one will satisfy.

-Mountain biking and White Water Rafting
+Other summer activities include Mountain biking and White Water Rafting

-What to do in Winter
+Things do in Whistler in Winter

 Recommended trip length

-Getting to and around
+Getting to and around Whistler

 Vancouver Airport is the closest International Airport.
-If flying in from overseas land in Vancouver and take the Greyhound to Whistler.
+If flying in from overseas land in Vancouver and take the Greyhound bus to Whistler.